TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 ## Reviewing a pull request

-**The ability to review pull requests is currently available for GitHub and GitHub Enterprise.**
+**The ability to review pull requests is currently not available for Bitbucket.**

 Regardless of where the pull request was created, you can edit, review, and even merge it, right from CodeStream.
-We've essentially brought GitHub right into your IDE, so there's zero learning curve.
-If you know how to work with pull requests on GitHub, you'll know how to do it in CodeStream as well.
+We've essentially brought GitHub and GitLab right into your IDE, so there's zero learning curve.
+If you know how to work with pull requests on GitHub or GitLab, you'll know how to do it in CodeStream as well.

 Edit the pull request's details, such as reviewers, assignees and labels.

 ![Pull Request Details](../assets/images/PRDetails-GH.png)

-Review the conversation and add comments, with the ability to @mention your GitHub collaborators.
+Review the conversation and add comments, with the ability to @mention your collaborators.

 ![Pull Request Conversation](../assets/images/PRConversation-GH.png)